+Under California’s Elder Abuse Act any elder (age 65 years or elder) or dependent (person being cared for in a facility) is entitled to a recovery if they suffer neglect or abuse.
 Neglect is defined as the negligent failure of a caretaker or custodian to exercise the degree of care expected of a reasonable person in their position.
-It includes failures to:

 The telltale signs of elder abuse are frequently missed by healthcare professionals and family members.
 Victims may be reluctant to report abuse out of fear of retaliation, or because they don’t want to get the perpetrators into trouble.
 They may be unable to report abuse due to cognitive or physical disabilities.